craftcms/docs/docs/2.x/config-settings.md

 Any custom ASCII character mappings.

-This array is merged into the default mapping array in <api:Craft\StringHelper::getAsciiCharMap()>.
+This array is merged into the default mapping array in <craft2:Craft\StringHelper::getAsciiCharMap()>.

 The keys should be the HTML decimal code equivalent of the character to search for and the value is the ASCII character used for swapping.